Lolindhir/PnP/src/assets/campaigns/Starter/PCs/AthanyaNecromancer 2025-05-24 19_36_24.md

 *(Cost: 3 Points, Prerequisite: 8th Level)*

-When you cast [Spare the Dying](https://lolindhir.github.io/PnP/spells/Spare%2520the%2520Dying), you can modify the spell so that it sends a jolt of necrotic energy through the target, reviving it.
+When you cast {spell}[Spare the Dying](), you can modify the spell so that it sends a jolt of necrotic energy through the target, reviving it.
 The target regains 1 Hit Point, and each creature in a 10-foot Emanation originating from the target makes a Dexterity saving throw against your spell save DC, taking Necrotic damage equal to 1d4 plus half your Wizard level (round up) on a failed save or half as much damage on a successful one.
 You can modify the spell this way a number of times equal to half your Proficiency bonus (round up), and you regain all expended uses when you finish a Long Rest.

 ### Tier 2 - Transfer Life Force